 Commemorating the Battle of Marne fought between September 6 – 9, 1914 during the First World War.
 The engagement marked the end of the so-called Great Retreat of the British Expeditionary Force (BEF) and the French Army which had been taken unawares by the German forces.
-Halting the German advance the allied troops were able claim their first decisive victory in the war.
-The Germans were forced to retreat 56 miles losing 15,000 men who were captured, 30 field guns and 100 machine-guns before reaching the Aisne.
+Halting the German advance the allied troops were able to claim their first decisive victory in the war.
+The Germans were forced to retreat 56 miles losing 15,000 men who were captured, 30 field-guns and 100 machine-guns before reaching the Aisne.
 This success effectively ended German hopes of a quick victory on the Continent.

 55 total views, 1 views today